 - Being a vibrant, healthy family of Christ-like believers proclaiming a cross-centered gospel, living cross-centered lives

-Stop by our welcome center in the main foyer to ask questions and get connected on your first few visits to Faith Baptist.
-We would also love to give you a packet of information and a free book called “The Gospel: How the Church Portrays the Beauty of Christ” by Ray Ortlund Jr. as a thank-you gift for visiting.
+Stop by our welcome center in the main lobby area at both locations to ask questions and get connected on your first few visits to Faith Baptist.
+When you stop by, you’ll also receive a free book as a thank-you gift for visiting.
 If you don’t have your own Bible, there is a free copy for you at the Welcome Center!

 To allow you better focus on Sunday morning, nursery, Sunday school and Children’s Story Time are available.
 For their safety, children must be checked-in at a registration station each Sunday morning.
 Ask at the Welcome Center to find the nearest check-in station.

 Nursery volunteers are eager to care for your children during all Sunday morning activities.
 A nursing mothers’ room is also available.

 3 – 6 Years Old

 During the sermon, we offer gospel-centered activities and teaching for kids.
 We request your child be toilet trained before attending.
 Ask an usher for directions and check-in instructions.